 “This cost a reasonable $5 which was donated by a member of our staff.
 All we had to do was upload some brand specifications and wait seven days for our logo.
 It took all of ten minutes.”

-But the alternative turns out to be royalty-free clipart downloaded from a stock website, which if used would inevitably lead to copyright infringement.
+But the alternative design (shown above) turns out to be royalty-free clipart downloaded from a stock website, which if used would inevitably lead to copyright infringement.

 A five second Google search finds the same icon in another company logo (albeit botched).